 For the workmanship, I called on professionals.
 At that time I didn’t think there was any way that my husband John and I would be able to tile these walls and have it come out the way I wanted.
-Now that we’re much more experienced in renovations, I feel like we can actually take on the tile installation, especially the pebbles in the back since they’re so free form and come in sheets.
+Now that we’re much more experienced in home flipping and renovations, I feel like we can actually take on the tile installation, especially the pebbles in the back since they’re so free form and come in sheets.

 We looked at some samples before the project began, and decided on a stacked stone rock type tile along the walls, the pebble rock tile with black grout along the back wall, and wood along the ceiling to give it a rich finish.
 By the way, this ceiling detail really made a world of difference in finishing off the space.

 Before tiling the walls, it was important to remove the wall sconce.
 This sconce looks terrible and takes up space and breaks up the look of the room.